Pricing

 Pipeline Event Writes

-You are able to write up to 1 million events to a sink, cumulatively across all pipelines, per each billing cycle.
+You can write up to 1 million events to a sink, cumulatively across all pipelines, per billing cycle.

-When you exceed free tier limits in the Starter Plan, pipelines will be paused but they will still be queryable.
+When you exceed Starter Plan limits, pipelines will be paused, but pipelines will remain queryable.

-You will be incurring usage for each hour that each pipeline in your project is deployed and active.
-One thing to note is that pipelines have a notion of resource size (this maps to the underlying VM size) which is a multiplier on the hourly usage.
+You will incur usage for each hour that each pipeline in your project is deployed and active.